- Home

 Casey Mize is a former #1 overall pick of the Tigers, and is arbitration eligible, meaning he is due for a sizable raise this year if the front office decides to pickup the option on his contract.
 Mize has yet to recreate the success he had his rookie season, after rehabbing from Tommy John Surgery over the last few years.
 It has now come the time to evaluate whether it is worth giving him another year to get back on track.

-Casey Mize was a highly touted pitcher who was drafted #1 overall in 2018 out of Auburn University.
+Casey Mize is a highly touted pitcher who was drafted out of Auburn University.
 In 2021, Mize broke Spring Training as a starter in the rotation and experienced decent success, collecting his first win on April 12th, on his first start of that year.
 He would finish the season with a 7-9 record, a 3.71 ERA, punching out 118 batters in 30 starts.
 In 2022 he would be shelved for the next two years with an elbow injury, which set the stage for 2024 to be a pivotal year for him to regain his role in the starting rotation.

 In a span of 3 years, @Casey_Mize went from undrafted out of high school to the #1 overall pick by the @tigers in the 2018 @MLB Draft